fitzsimonsjl/kbh-kaffe/README.md

-# KBH-Kaffe - Somewhere nice to find your next cup of coffee
+# KBH Kaffe - Somewhere nice to find your next cup of coffee

 Not always wanting to settle for Espresso House or Baresso, I decided to put a little something together focusing on independent cafes.